Fast Help & Final Pep Talk

 Mason holds a doctorate in Communication from the University of Colorado, Boulder, a master’s degree in Communication and Rhetorical Studies from Syracuse University, and a bachelor’s degree in English, Writing, and Rhetoric from Georgia Gwinnett College.
 Mason was also awarded certificates of advanced study in Women’s and Gender Studies and of university teaching from Syracuse University.

 Mason regularly serves the communication and rhetoric disciplines at the national level.
-Currently, Mason is a candidate in the Rhetoric Society of America’s Board of Directors election.
+Currently, Mason is part of the Rhetoric Society of America’s Board of Directors.
 Further, for the National Communication Association, Mason serves as part of the Doctoral Education Committee, which awards the Gerald R. Miller Dissertation Award.
 They have served both associations in conference planning committees, nominating committees, IDEA committees, and more.

 Keep readingn inside look at the peer review process for academic journals — what happens behind the scenes, how decisions are made, and how early-career scholars can increase their chances of…